🌙 Recover Series

 2. The Attention Residue Cascade

 Sophie Leroy's 2009 research on attention residue found that when you leave a task before completing it, part of your cognitive attention stays behind on that task.
 AI tools create attention residue by design — every unfinished context switch, every suggestion you partially processed, every code block you read but haven't yet evaluated creates a micro-residue.
 Gloria Mark's field research found that after an interruption, it takes an average of 23 minutes and 15 seconds to fully regain focus.
-If you're interrupted 15 times in an hour by AI suggestions, you're effectively never fully focused — and never fully released.

 3. The Cortisol-Norepinephrine Stack